-- (1) Beneficial ownership as reported in the table below has been determined in accordance with Item 403 of Regulation S-K and Rule 13d-3 of the Exchange Act and based upon 83,134,060 shares of Common Stock outstanding (excluding treasury shares) as of March 20, 2020. - (2) Based solely on a Statement on Schedule 13G filed with the SEC on February 4, 2020 by BlackRock, Inc. ("BlackRock"), BlackRock has sole voting power with respect to 11,964,668 of such shares and sole dispositive power with respect to all such shares.
+(1) Beneficial ownership as reported in the table below has been determined in accordance with Item 403 of Regulation S-K and Rule 13d-3 of the Exchange Act and based upon 82,838,362 shares of Common Stock outstanding (excluding treasury shares) as of March 20, 2021.

-- (3) Based solely on a Statement on Schedule 13G filed with the SEC on February 12, 2020 by The Vanguard Group ("Vanguard"), Vanguard has sole voting power with respect to 175,046 of such shares, shared voting power with respect to 17,827 of such shares, sole dispositive power with respect to 7,784,339 of such shares and shared dispositive power with respect to 182,549 of such shares. - (4) Mr. Madden's beneficial ownership includes: (i) 3,347,390 shares of restricted Common Stock granted under the 2006 Plan (which restricted stock includes (A) 1,254,048 shares which will vest in equal annual installments over five years commencing on December 31, 2019 through December 31, 2023, (B) 1,893,342 shares which will vest in equal annual installments over five years commencing on December 31, 2019 through December 31, 2023 and (C) 200,000 shares which will vest in substantially equal annual installments over three years commencing on December 31, 2024, in each case subject to forfeiture pursuant to the terms of the 2006 Plan and of Mr. Madden's employment agreement, as amended); (ii) 1,518,750 shares of Common Stock that may be acquired through the exercise of options that are exercisable as of, or will become exercisable within 60 days of, March 20, 2020; and (iii) 588,082 shares of Common Stock held by Mr. Madden directly.
+- (2) Based solely on a Statement on Schedule 13G/A filed with the SEC on January 26, 2021 by BlackRock, Inc. ("BlackRock"), BlackRock has sole voting power with respect to 11,858,670 of such shares and sole dispositive power with respect to all such shares. - (3) Based solely on a Statement on Schedule 13G/A filed with the SEC on February 10, 2021 by The Vanguard Group ("Vanguard"), Vanguard has shared voting power with respect to 126,811of such shares, sole dispositive power with respect to 7,832,041 of such shares and shared dispositive power with respect to 190,628 of such shares. - (4) Based solely on a Statement on Schedule 13G filed with the SEC on February 12, 2021 by Macquarie Group Limited ("Macquarie Group"), Macquarie Group is the beneficial owner of the following shares of Common Stock by virtue of its direct or indirect ownership of the following companies: (i) Macquarie Investment Management Business Trust ("Macquarie IM Business Trust"), which has sole voting power and sold dispositive power with respect to 5,381,042 shares and (ii) Macquarie Investment Management Group Limited ("Macquarie IM Group"), which has sole voting power and sole dispositive power with respect to 2,155 shares.
+In addition, Macquarie Bank Limited ("Macquarie Bank") is deemed to be the beneficial owner of 5,407,438 shares by virtue of its direct or indirect ownership of Macquarie IM Business Trust and Macquarie IM Group; and Macquarie Investment Management Holdings Inc. ("Macquarie IM Holdings") is deemed to be the beneficial owner of 5,381,042 shares by virtue of its ownership of Macquarie IM Business Trust.
+The address of Macquarie IM Holdings and Macquarie IM Business trust is 2005 Market Street, Philadelphia, PA 19103.
+The address of Macquarie Bank and Macquarie Group is 50 Martin Place Sydney, New South Wales, Australia. - (5) Mr. Madden's beneficial ownership includes: (i) 2,560,543 shares of restricted Common Stock granted under the 2006 Plan (which restricted stock includes (A) 940,536 shares which will vest in equal annual installments over three years commencing on December 31, 2021 through December 31, 2023, (B) 1,420,007 shares which will vest in equal annual installments over three years commencing on December 31, 2021 through December 31, 2023 and (C) 200,000 shares which will vest in substantially equal annual installments over three years commencing on December 31, 2024, in each case subject to forfeiture pursuant to the terms of the 2006 Plan and of Mr. Madden's employment agreement, as amended); (ii) 1,912,500 shares of Common Stock that may be acquired through the exercise of options that are exercisable as of, or will become exercisable within 60 days of, March 20, 2020; and (iii) 918,733 shares of Common Stock held by Mr. Madden directly. - (6) Based solely on a Statement on Schedule 13G filed with the SEC on February 16, 2021 by T. Rowe Price Associates, Inc. ("T. Rowe Price"), T. Rowe Price has sole voting power with respect to 1,383,166 of such shares, and sole dispositive power with respect to all such shares.